jeffreyvicente/19-PersonalReactPortfolio/README.md

 ## Installation
-To run TextScribe, follow these steps:
+To run my personal portfolio, follow these steps:

 1. Clone this repository to your local machine.
 2. Open the terminal and navigate to the project's root directory.
-3. Install dependencies using npm install or yarn install.
+3. Install dependencies using npm install.
 4. Start the development server with npm start.
-5. Open your browser and visit http://localhost:3000 to access TextScribe.
+5. Open your browser and visit http://localhost:3000 to access the portfolio.

 ## User Story
 ```